 Our books are free to read online and free to download in a variety of formats.
-Hardcopies can be purchased through all normal bookseller outlets, usually at below average prices.
-We return 40% of profits from print sales to authors as standard practice while another 40% are held in our Open Access Books Discount and Waiver Fund to help reduce costs for authors without funds available for open access book publishing, e.g. authors from low-income countries.
+Hardcopies can be purchased through the normal bookseller outlets, usually at below average prices.
+As standard practice we return 40% of profits from print sales of the book to the author(s)/editor(s) while another 40% are held in the Open Access Books Discount and Waiver Fund we have established to help reduce costs for authors without funds available for open access book publishing.

 We recognise that authors benefit from having their work disseminated as quickly as possible.
 Once a book has passed peer review and final copy has been supplied, Ubiquity Press undertakes to publish the book as quick as possible (usually within 2-4 months, depending on extent and complexity).
 We also offer the possibility of publishing chapter-by-chapter.

 All individually authored items (i.e. books, chapters, data) are citable using DOIs.
-Citations are tracked, which enables authors to take credit for their book publications in the same way they currently do with journal articles.
+Citations are tracked which enables authors/editors to take credit for their book publications in the same way they currently do with journal articles.

 Our business model involves charging only for the work we actually do in producing books, and does not rely on print revenues for sustainability.
-Because of this, we release all content under a CC-BY license, which enables maximum dissemination.
-Other publishers that rely on print revenue often use more restrictive licenses, limiting the reach and impact of authors’ work.
+Because of this, we release all content under a CC-BY license which enables maximum dissemination.
+Other publishers that rely on print revenue often use more restrictive licenses, limiting the reach and impact of the author's work.

 Books are published with processing fees similar to those used for journals (in this case Book Processing Charges, or BPCs).
-As with our journal APCs, we can maintain BPCs, which are significantly lower than those offered by other publishers (this is particularly true when comparing CC-BY options only).
-BPCs are typically paid by the author’s funder or institution, and where possible we waive or reduce BPCs.
+As with our journal APCs, we can maintain BPCs which are significantly lower than those offered by other publishers (this is particularly true when comparing CC-BY options only).
+The BPC is typically covered by a funder or institution, and where possible we waive or reduce BPCs.

 We offer tiered publishing services starting with a core service for camera-ready copy manuscripts up to those requiring additional work.
 The core service includes:

-On top of the core service we often also provide full typesetting (TS) service (see level 1 in table below).
+On top of the core service we often provide a full typesetting (TS) service (see level 1 in table below).
 By providing a 'camera-ready' manuscript (or close) costs can be further reduced (by ca. 5-15% of the level 1 BPC).
-If you are interested in the camera-ready option please get in touch at email@example.com.
+If you are interested in the camera-ready option, please get in touch at email@example.com.

 For the level 1 service we provide copyediting guidelines.
-At the same time we offer a full range of copyediting (CE) and book index (IN) services.
-The table below shows BPC estimates (excluding VAT), based on the size of the book and services provided.
+At the same time we offer a full range of copyediting (CE), language checking and book index (IN) services.
+The table below shows BPC estimates (excluding VAT which often is not charged), based on the size of the book and services provided.

-Included in all BPCs are 2% contribution to our Open Access Books Discount and Waiver Fund to help reduce costs for authors without funds available for open access book publishing, e.g. authors from low-income countries.
+All BPCs include 2% contribution to the Open Access Books Discount and Waiver Fund we maintain to help reduce costs for authors without funds available for open access book publishing, e.g. authors from low-income countries.